 Rothenburg od der Tauber

 The trivial town in the Franconia district is decently old-fashioned.
 Travelers from Asia in specific love the timber bordered houses and the town wall with its ramparts.
-Rothenburg was missing poor and isolated in the Thirty Years’ War, which is why it not ever advanced much.
+Rothenburg was missing poor and isolated in the Thirty Years’ War, which is why it does not ever advance much.
 Today it’s grasped a remarkable charm that transpires to be situated on the Romantic Road – one of Germany’s most rare traveler paths.